The truth about teens, social media and the mental health crisis

 But many of her colleagues were skeptical.
 Some even accused her of inciting a panic with too little — and too weak — data to back her claims.

 Now, six years later, Twenge is back.
-She has a new book, with much more data backing her hypothesis.
-At the same time, several high-quality studies have begun to answer critical questions, such as, does social media cause teens to become depressed and is it a key contributor to rise in depression?
+She has a new book out this week, called Generations, with much more data backing her hypothesis.
+At the same time, several high-quality studies have begun to answer critical questions, such as does social media cause teens to become depressed and is it a key contributor to a rise in depression?

 In particular, studies from three different types of experiments, altogether, point in the same direction.
 "Indeed, I think the picture is getting more and more consistent," says economist Alexey Makarin, at the Massachusetts Institute of Technology.